PdoubleU/PdoubleU/README.md

 #  Hi, this is Peter!

-I'm React/ReactNative/TS Engineer, CS student
+## I'm Software Engineer && CS student

-You can contact me by:

 🔭 I’m currently working on @react-native-notificated

-🌱 I’m currently learning ...
+🌱 You can trust me when there is a job to do in React/React Native/TypeScript

+📖 I'm learning other things as well, such as C#, Angular, and PostgreSQL.

-👯 I’m looking to collaborate on open source projects
+👯 I’m looking to collaborate on open-source projects

 📫 How to reach me:

 * X (Twitter): https://twitter.com/piotr_gerwazy